Instructional Policies and Procedures

 - According to college regulations, students requesting exams in the Academic Support Center must take them by the designated day and time.

 - Students who receive verified accommodations with Disabled Students Programs and Services should take their final exams in the ASC at the same time as the class taking the exam.

-If you are unable to send the exam/s at least 48 hours in advance, please contact me to make arrangements for delivery and setup options.
+If you are unable to send the exam/s at least 48 hours in advance, please contact the ASC to arrange for delivery and setup options.
 This will greatly help us resolve any conflicts with the final examination schedule.

 Final grades are submitted electronically via WebAdvisor.
 Typically, final grades are due the Tuesday following finals week.
-Please contact Rianne Connor or your Division administrative staff if you have any questions.
-The CTE is also available to help you with using WebAdvisor, MyCR, Gradekeeper, or Excel for final grading procedures.
+Please contact Tiffany Schmitcke 707-476-4200 or your Division administrative staff if you have any questions.

-This is the new Associate Faculty scheduling process.
-You will need to click on the link below and complete the form by Friday, February 20th at 5:00 p.m.
-This form, available electronically, is designed to provide a mechanism by which the District can be advised of the future availability of associate faculty on an annual basis and, also, the courses associate faculty prefer to teach.
+You will need to click on the link below and complete the form no later than the end of week 2 of the Spring semester at 5:00 p.m.
+This form, available electronically and is designed to provide a mechanism by which the District can be advised of the future availability of associate faculty on an annual basis and, also, the courses associate faculty prefer to teach.

 Timeline Schedule – Don't miss your dates